prantlf/shelve-output-action/README.md

 The path to the binary file to package, on Windows including the `.exe` extension.
 The project name from `v.mod` will be used by default, with the file extension according to the platform (`.exe` will be appended on Windows).

+### extra

+Type: `String`<br>

+Paths to additional directories and files to include in the archive together with the binary executable.
+(No Windows support yet.)

 ### branches

 Type: `String`<br>